christhian12rv/Sweet-D/README.md

 Then, type your password for access mysql.
 Then create a "sweet-d" database with following command.

     $ CREATE DATABASE `sweet-d`;

 ####

+#### Cloudinary

+[Cloudinary](https://cloudinary.com/) is a SaaS technology company headquartered in Santa Clara, California, with offices in Israel, England, Poland, and Singapore.
+The company provides cloud-based image and video management services.
+It enables users to upload, store, manage, manipulate, and deliver images and video for websites and apps.

+-   #### Requisites
+    Create a [Cloudinary](https://cloudinary.com/) account, go to "Media Library" and create a "Products" folder.
+The necessary keys for put on .env file its located on "Dashboard".

+####